RealViper8/GameLauncher/README.md

 ### Information
 This was created by using python
-And the modules customtkinter, configparser, winreg
-If your gonna take the code or sell it please give Credit !
+And the modules customtkinter, configparser, winreg, wget, pystyle If your gonna take the code or sell it please give Credit !